i-namekawa/TopSideMonitor/Readme.md

 (Optional, for lasagne based deep learning tracking model)

 Instructions here are for without GPU support.
-You will need to follow instructions given in Theano website for CUDA toolkit/GPU support.
+For GPU, you will need to follow instructions given in Theano website for CUDA toolkit/GPU support before installing theano/lasagne (http://deeplearning.net/software/theano/install.html).
+GPU is almost necessary for training phase (x10-x100 times faster with CUDA compute capability 3.0 and above) but may not be needed for test/prediction phase.

 ```
 activate topside (or source activate topside on Linux/Mac)

 conda install mingw libpython

 pip install -r https://raw.githubusercontent.com/Lasagne/Lasagne/master/requirements.txt

 pip install https://github.com/Lasagne/Lasagne/archive/master.zip
 ```

-And then, install TDM GCC and optionally CUDA toolkit as explained in http://deeplearning.net/software/theano/install_windows.html
+And then, on Windows, install TDM GCC as explained in http://deeplearning.net/software/theano/install_windows.html

 #How to use